Dane Boedigheimer

 *3.125% either Swiss-German or Polish

-Dane is married to his co-star Theresa Barket.
+Dane is married to co-star Theresa Barket.

 Dane’s paternal grandfather was Leonard Aloysius Boedigheimer (the son of William John Boedigheimer and Mary Elizabeth Schornack).
 Leonard was born in Perham, Minnesota.
 William was the son of Joseph A. Boedigheimer, who had German ancestry, and of Julia Schekall/Czekalla, who was German.
 Mary was the daughter of German parents, John Schornack and Wilhelmina Loerzel.